 Change paragraphs 8, 9, and 10 of 7.3.2.87 as follows:

 When the Request Type field is set to "Add", the TCLAS elements(#574) field contains one or more TCLAS information elements to specify group addressed frames as defined in 7.3.2.31.
-When an MRG Request subelement is included in the DMS Descriptor and the Request Type field is set to “Add”, the TCLAS Elements field contains one TCLAS information element with Frame classifier type equal to 0 (Ethernet parameters) to specify a destination group address as defined in 7.3.2.31.
+When an GCR (#686) Request subelement is included in the DMS Descriptor and the Request Type field is set to “Add”, the TCLAS Elements field contains at least a(#759) (#273) TCLAS information element with Frame classifier type equal to 0 (Ethernet parameters) to specify a destination group address as defined in 7.3.2.31.
 When the Request Type field is set to any value other than "Add", the TCLAS Elements field contains zero TCLAS elements.

 When the Request Type field is set to “Add” and when there are two or more TCLAS information elements present, the TCLAS Processing Element field optionally contains one TCLAS Processing information element to define how these TCLAS information elements are to be processed, as defined in 7.3.2.33.
-Otherwise, the TCLAS Processing Element field contains zero TCLAS Processing information elements.
-When an MRG Request subelement is included in the DMS Descriptor, the TCLAS Processing Element field is omitted.
+Otherwise, the TCLAS Processing Element field contains zero TCLAS Processing information elements. (#759)

 When the Request Type field is set to “Add” or “Change”, the TSPEC Element field optionally contains one TSPEC information element to specify the characteristics and QoS expectations of the corresponding traffic flow as defined in 7.3.2.30.
-When an MRG Request subelement is included in the DMS Descriptor and the Request Type field value is set to “Add” or “Change”, the TSPEC Element field contains one TSPEC information element.
+When an GCR (#686) Request subelement is included in the DMS Descriptor and the Request Type field value is set to “Add” or “Change”, the TSPEC Element field contains one TSPEC information element.
 Otherwise, the TSPEC Element field contains zero TSPEC information elements.

 Change the Reserved row in Table 7-43bc as follows: